ryanjob42/snakemake-scratchpad/README.md

 Here is a list of examples that I'll be generating sometime in the near future.

 - Using profiles
-- Using a configuration file
-- Using a CSV file (or similar) to determine what needs to be done
 - Using the SFTP storage plugin
 - Using the Slurm executor plugin
+- Importing rules from another file
+- Generating reports

 ## Conda Environment
 A Conda environment is provided from when this repository was set up.